 Employment Agreements and Severance Agreements.
 With respect to our executive officers, we have agreements with Messrs.
 Boston and Benedetti.
-Mr. Akin's employment agreement expired on March 1, 2011 and the Compensation Committee is currently preparing the terms of a new agreement for Mr. Akin.
-The new employment agreement is expected to provide for Mr. Akin's employment as Chief Executive Officer through at least March 1, 2012 and be similar in terms to his expired employment agreement except that the new agreement is expected to contain enhanced severance provisions and may not require Mr. Akin to take his salary in the form of shares of unrestricted Common Stock.
-Effective on July 31, 2009 we entered into an employment agreement with Mr. Boston.
-We have previously entered into a severance agreement with Mr. Benedetti.
+Mr. Akin's employment agreement expired on March 1, 2011 and has not been renewed as of the date of this Proxy Statement.
 As used below, the terms "cause," "change in control," and "good reason" have the respective meanings set forth in the applicable employment or severance agreement.
+The Compensation Committee intends to enter into new employment agreements with each of Messrs.
+Akin, Boston, and Benedetti during 2012.

 Mr. Akin.
 As noted above, Mr. Akin's employment agreement expired on March 1, 2011 and is in the process of being replaced.
-It is expected that Mr. Akin's new employment agreement will provide for an annual base salary of \$500,000, subject to annual review by the Board of Directors with the Board being able to increase (but not decrease) the base salary based on Mr. Akin's performance in accordance with the Company's regular policies and procedures.
-The agreement is expected to provide for his participation in the Performance Bonus Program for 2011.
-Mr. Akin's 2010 employment agreement provided for a base salary of \$300,000.
-The Compensation Committee believes that an increase in Mr. Akin's compensation is appropriate based on his responsibilities as Chief Executive Officer and as Chairman of the Board given the larger size and complexity of the Company today.
-Under Mr. Akin's 2010 employment agreement, Mr. Akin was entitled to the same benefits as other employees under our 401(k) Savings Plan, and was entitled to participate in our health, dental and vision plans and various insurance plans, including disability and life insurance, to the same extent as other employees should he so elect.
+It is expected that Mr. Akin's new employment agreement will provide for an annual base salary of \$600,000, subject to annual review by the Board of Directors with the Board being able to increase (but not decrease) the base salary based on Mr. Akin's performance in accordance with the Company's regular policies and procedures.
+The agreement is expected to provide for his participation in the Performance Bonus Program for 2012.
+Mr. Akin's prior employment agreement provided for a base salary of \$300,000.
+The Compensation Committee believes that an increase in Mr. Akin's compensation is appropriate based on his responsibilities as Chief Executive Officer given the larger size and complexity of the Company today.
+Under Mr. Akin's prior employment agreement, Mr. Akin was entitled to the same benefits as other employees under our 401(k) Savings Plan, and was entitled to participate in our health, dental and vision plans and various insurance plans, including disability and life insurance, to the same extent as other employees should he so elect.
 It is anticipated that Mr. Akin's new agreement will have similar provisions.
-Mr. Akin's 2010 employment agreement contained provisions related to the termination of his employment with the Company.
-The 2010 agreement provided that if Mr. Akin were terminated for any reason, he would be entitled to payment of unpaid base salary through the date of termination, earned and unpaid vacation and reimbursement for any business expenses incurred prior to termination.
+Mr. Akin's prior employment agreement contained provisions related to the termination of his employment with the Company.
+Mr. Akin's prior agreement provided that if he were terminated for any reason, he would be entitled to payment of unpaid base salary through the date of termination, earned and unpaid vacation and reimbursement for any business expenses incurred prior to termination.
 Further, unless Mr. Akin were terminated for "cause" and subject to certain limitations, if he executed a general release in connection with his termination the agreement provided he would also be entitled to the pro-rated portion of the Performance Bonus Program payment that would have been payable to him based on the achievement by the Company of performance goals for that portion of time during the calendar year that he was employed, payable at the time such bonus would have otherwise been paid; and any incentive stock awards awarded to him prior to termination would become immediately 100% vested and exercisable.
 The new employment agreement is expected to have similar provisions but also to provide Mr. Akin with additional severance compensation in the event of termination of his employment under certain circumstances similar to those contained in Mr. Boston's employment agreement as discussed below.